 And so we come to the final for RD4 The Daysinsure World RX of Great Britain and what a thrilling final it was, where we wouldn’t find out who our winner was until the penultimate lap.

 Timmy Hansen lined up on the front row in P1 with Andreas Bakkerud in the Audi S1 next to him.
 There was a little bit of contact between them as they piled into turn 1 but Bakkerud was on the outside for turn 2 which positioned him perfectly to take up the lead.

-On the second lap Anton Marklund once again showed his lightening pace by setting the fastest lap but that was short lived as by lap 4 Timmy would better it.
+On the second lap, Anton Marklund once again showed his lightning pace by setting the fastest lap but that was short-lived as by lap 4 Timmy would better it.

-Hansen opted to take his joker midway through the race on Lap 3 whereas Bakkerud choose lap 5.
-Hansen’s tactics worked out perfectly as he took the lead when Bakkerud merged from his joker; meanwhile Doran was off with some technical issues, clearly something had broken on his Audi.
+Hansen opted to take his joker midway through the race on Lap 3 whereas Bakkerud chose lap 5.
+Hansen’s tactics worked out perfectly as he took the lead when Bakkerud merged from his joker; meanwhile, Doran was off with some technical issues, clearly, something had broken on his Audi.

 Timmy kept Andreas at bay for the final lap to win his second of the season thus far, becoming the first double winner of 2019.

 ” It was really tough, I pushed so, so hard, It felt so good to come out in front on Andreas”.